phenyl/sp2/README.md

 }
 ```

-Awkward look it seems, it actually checks if the passed class is restorable.
+It may look awkward, but it actually checks if the passed class is restorable.

 ### Parameters